 - 3 Tablespoons Mini Chocolate Chips- Optional

-In a medium sized bowl melt your butter.
-Then add your vanilla extract, sugar and beaten egg.
+- In a medium sized bowl melt your butter.
+Then add your vanilla extract, sugar, greek yogurt and beaten egg.
 Cream together your ingredients, adding air to your batter as you mix.
 Using a whisk at this step can help.